-During the scoping exercise, thirty (30) key stakeholders from government ministries and lead agencies, Kiambu County Government officials, private investors, interested and affected individuals and institutions within and neighbouring the proposed Tatu City Extension (Mchana Estate) Master Plan were identified, consulted and interviewed during the period of May to June 2018 (Annex 1 - List of key stakeholders consulted).
+During the scoping exercise, thirty (30) key stakeholders from government ministries and lead agencies, Kiambu County Government officials, private investors, interested and affected individuals and institutions within and neighbouring the proposed Tatu City Extension (Mchana Estate) Master Plan were identified, consulted and interviewed from 18th June to 22nd June 2018

 The Strategic Environmental Assessment for public participation exercise was conducted by experienced experts via interviews and discussions under the guidance of interview schedules developed to capture the general and specific concerns, comments and issues comprehensively.
 The completion of such schedules subsequently allowed for the synthesis and analysis of issues that arose which provided basis upon which the environmental, economic and social aspects of the SEA study was undertaken.
-The purpose for such interviews was to identify the positive and negative impacts that have been studied in detail (Chapter 6, 9 and 10) of this SEA report and subsequently promote proposals on the best practices to be adopted and mitigate the negative impacts respectively.
+The purpose for such interviews was to identify the positive and negative impacts that have been studied in detail (Chapter 6, 9 and 10) of this SEA draft report and subsequently promote proposals on the best practices to be adopted and mitigate the negative impacts respectively.

-A standard public consultation and participation form was administered to the thirty (30) key stakeholders to obtain their views, comments and concerns and the filled-in survey questionnaires were attached to the scoping report submitted to NEMA on 18th July 2018 and approved on 19th October 2018.
+A standard public consultation and participation form was administered to the thirty (30) key stakeholders to obtain their views, comments and concerns and the filled-in questionnaires were attached to the scoping report submitted to NEMA on 18th July 2018 and approved on 19th October 2018.